 The Tipping Point

-This is an interesting book as I stumbbled upon it when I helped my mentor move out of his old house as he was about to remodel everything.
-One of the books he had which he gave to me was this book.
+This is an interesting book as I stumbbled upon it when I helped my mentor move out of his old house as he was remodeling his entire house.
+One of the books he had which I discovered in the boxes of books he gave to me was this book.
 It was old and dusty but in good condition so I read it.

-It is interesting to think about the existence of the tipping point beyond the examples in the book, although also noteworthy.
+It is interesting to think about the existence of the tipping point beyond the examples in the book.
 For instance, in a classroom, why is it that sometimes the class can stay quiet for minutes when the professor asks a question, but once that one person raises their hand then everyone starts participating?

 I think this book is a very good introduction to the concept of the "tipping point" however I am very interested in the psychological aspect of why it exists.
 Is it something humans are concious of or is it something that is ingrained in our psyche?

-I continue to notice more "tipping points" throughout my life.
+I continue to notice more "tipping points" throughout my life and I hope this book will help you too.
+This truly is an art.